UBB-bibliometrics/search-strategies-priorityareas/GSU_TableauCristin.md

 Note - a number of terms are included twice in different parts of the string - once for article title, and another time for book title - remember to edit both if making changes.

+As we are searching in the titles only, the terms used are broad.

 Search terms will always be searched for in truncated form, unless a space is included at the beginning/end (e.g. "migrant" finds "migrants"), this works also for journal/anthology/book titles ("global health" finds "global health action").

 ## Combinations